 What is the IRS 1095 Form?

+This form is an annual tax document in addition to your W-2 and other tax documents.
 The university is required by the Affordable Care Act (ACA) to provide Form 1095 to everyone who worked at least 130 hours (full-time as defined by the ACA) for one month or more throughout the prior year.
 Additionally, any WSU employees who were offered/provided Public Employee Benefit Board (PEBB) benefits, even if they did not work 130 hours in a month, will also receive the 1095 form.
-This form is a new annual tax document in addition to your W-2 and other tax documents.

-The ACA, or Health Care Reform, includes both an individual and an employer mandate.
-The individual mandate requires everyone have qualifying health coverage or face the possibility of a fine.
-The employer mandate requires employers offer coverage that meets certain standards to their ACA defined full-time employees or potentially face a fine.
+The ACA, or Health Care Reform, requires individuals to have health care coverage, and for employers to offer coverage that meets certain standards to their ACA defined full-time employees or potentially face a fine.

 If you worked for more than one employer in the prior year, there is the possibility you will receive this form from them as well.

-The 1095-B forms are issued by insurance providers, other than Uniform Medical.
-Therefore, if you are enrolled in Group Health Plan or Kaiser, you can expect to receive a 1095-B form directly from them as well.
+The 1095-B forms are issued by insurance providers other than Uniform Medical.
+Therefore, if you are enrolled in a Kaiser plan, you can expect to receive a 1095-B form directly from them as well.
 You may receive only a 1095-B (if you did not work 130+ hours a month), or you may receive both the 1095-C and 1095-B. The 1095-B reports you had minimum essential coverage for yourself and any covered dependents, which is information you may need to report when you file your taxes.

 Why is this important?